SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

-While this memory architecture enables continual refinement, the online fine-tuning of the latent task encoder $\phi$ introduces the risk of catastrophic forgetting, whereby newly learned tasks overwrite previously acquired knowledge.
+\textbf{Continual learning safeguard.} While the memory architecture enables continual refinement, the online fine-tuning of the latent task encoder $\phi$ introduces the risk of catastrophic forgetting, whereby newly learned tasks overwrite previously acquired knowledge.
 To mitigate this, we employ the EWC mechanism~\cite{kirkpatrick2017overcoming} as a continual learning safeguard.
-We monitor interaction performance over both short-term ($\bar s_{\text{short}}$, last $ 10 $ episodes) and medium-term ($\bar s_{\text{medium}}$, last $ 20$ episodes) windows.
-A task shift is detected if short-term performance degrades significantly relative to the medium-term baseline, i.e., $(\bar{s}_\text{medium} - \bar{s}_\text{short}) > \tau_{\text{shift}}$.
-Upon detecting a shift, we checkpoint the current model parameters and trigger knowledge preservation mechanisms for subsequent task learning.
+We monitor interaction performance over a rolling window of recent episodes.
+A task shift is detected when the current success rate drops significantly below the rolling average.
+Upon detecting a shift, we checkpoint the current model parameters and trigger knowledge preservation mechanisms.

 Next, for each completed task $k$, we store the optimal parameters $\theta^{*(k)}$, and estimate the Fisher information matrix $\mathbf{F}^{(k)}$ by averaging squared gradients over recent interactions: